Ongeri35/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody -this script adds the execution permission to the owner,the group owner and the other users 8-James_Bond -creates a script that sets the permission to the file hello as follows:owner: no permission at all, Group:no permission at all,Other users: all the permissions
-9-John_Doe -creates a script that sets the mode of the file hello to -rwxr-x-wx
+9-John_Doe -creates a script that sets the mode of the file hello to -rwxr-x-wx 10-mirror_permissions -  script that sets the mode of the file hello the same as olleh’s mode